StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ## Verifying the results of a monitor

-It is good practice to, after a monitor is made, validate whether it produces the expected result.
+It's good practice to, after a monitor is made, validate whether it produces the expected result.
 The following steps can be taken:

 ### Verify the execution of the monitor